Marvel Super Heroes (role-playing game): Reception

 In the July–August 1984 edition of Space Gamer (No. 70), Allen Varney wrote that the game was only suited to younger players and Marvel fanatics, saying, "this is a respectable effort, and an excellent introductory game for a devoted Marvel fan aged 10 to 12; older, more experienced, or less devoted buyers will probably be disappointed.
 'Nuff said."

 Seven years later, Varney revisited the game in the August 1991 edition of Dragon (Issue #172), reviewing the new basic set edition that had just been released.
 While Varney appreciated that the game was designed for younger players, he felt that it failed to recreate the excitement of the comics.
 "This is the gravest flaw of this system and support line: its apathy about recreating the spirit of Marvel stories.
 In this new Basic Set edition... you couldn’t find a miracle if you used microscopic vision.
 Look at this set’s few elementary mini-scenarios: all fight scenes.
 The four-color grandeur and narrative magic in the best Marvel stories are absent.
 Is this a good introduction to role-playing?"
 Varney instead suggested Toon by Steve Jackson Games or Ghostbusters by West End Games as better role-playing alternatives for new and beginning young players.

-Pete Tamlyn reviewed Marvel Super Heroes for Imagine magazine and stated that "this game has been produced in collaboration with Marvel and that opportunity itself is probably worth a new game release.
+In the British RPG magazine Imagine, Pete Tamlyn commented "this game has been produced in collaboration with Marvel and that opportunity itself is probably worth a new game release.
 However, Marvel Superheroes is not just another Superhero game.
 In many ways it is substantially different from other SHrpgs."

 In the January–February 1985 edition of Different Worlds (Issue #38), Troy Christensen gave it an average rating of 2.5 stars out of 4, saying, "The Marvel Super Heroes roleplaying game overall is a basic and simple system which I would recommend for beginning and novice players [...]
 People who enjoy a fast and uncomplicated game and like a system which is conservative and to the point will like this game."

-Marcus L. Rowland reviewed Marvel Super Heroes for White Dwarf #62, giving it an overall rating of 8 out of 10, and stated that "All in all, a useful system which is suitable for beginning players and referees, but should still suit experienced gamers."
+In White Dwarf #62, Marcus L. Rowland gave the game an overall rating of 8 out of 10, saying "All in all, a useful system which is suitable for beginning players and referees, but should still suit experienced gamers."

+In Issue 33 of Abyss, Lew Bryson liked the character generation system for "original heroes", calling the concept "Intriguing."
+And Bryson also liked the idea of Karma, but was not impressed by the idea of earning Karma by completing trivial, non-heroic activities.
+Bryson found good points in the combat system, but overall found the system too generic, pointing out "A handgun, any handgun, always does ten points of damage.
+I find that dull."
+Bryson found the production standards very good, but thought the art was "mediocre."
+Bryson concluded that the game was "one of the most patronizing, juvenile-oriented games I've ever seen ...
+The saving quality here, thank god, is that this game, as any game should, is flexible enough to allow real role-playing despite flaws in the rules."